maxzirps/IceCreamKing/README.md

 # IceCreamKing
-A simple game done in phaser, where you play a little boy who wants to catch as many ice cream as possible.
+A simple game done in phaser, where you play a little boy who wants to catch as much ice cream as possible.

 ## Current Status
 ![current status](status.png)